pengwubj/hw_interview_questions/rtl/sorted_lists/README.md

 Objective: List state can be updated "every-other-cycle"; therefore a utilization of around 50% is required.
 List state can be queried on each cycle.

-Actuals: List state can be updated on every cycle.
+Actuals: List state can be updated on every other cycle.
 List state can be queried on each cycle (performance objectives have been exceeded).

 # Implementation